yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ## Overview of Yearn Vaults as Collateral

 Yearn vault tokens are yield-generating wrappers around underlying assets.
-Ideally they are a great way to hold collateral because they are secure and grow in value over time rather than remaining as idle capital.
+Ideally, they are a great way to hold collateral because they are secure and grow in value over time rather than remaining as idle capital.

-However, there are some risks to consider with some implementations of Yearn vaults before on-boarding them as a collateral type in lending markets.
+However, there are some risks to consider with some implementations of Yearn vaults before onboarding them as a collateral type in lending markets.

 Aside from obvious risks involved with smart contracts (including the vault contract itself, it’s strategies, and protocols farmed by the strategy), lending protocols should also study the risks involved with how a vault’s pricePerShare is calculated, as this function is important in computing the vault token’s value.